jywu20/Notes/Computer Science/Circuit/HDL.md

 and practically always result in new wires and not new registers, in Verilog we have a `wire` keyword to hold the output of continuous assignments.

+From the perspective of software engineering, continuous assignments create a computational graph.
+We can view a computational graph as a composite function.
+Another perspective, which is less algebra-like but more consistent with the intuition of software engineers, is to view it as an event handler: whenever an assignment to one of the variable involved in the computational graph is detected, the event handler is invoked and updates the values of variables.
+This is exactly the semantics of the `always_comb` block in Verilog (or its earlier version, `always@(*)`).

 ## Assignments in sequential logic

 Now we consider assignments in sequential logic,